oasis-tcs/openc2-ap-er/oc2edr.md

 Sets the IPv4 address of the endpoint to the specified Target value.

 OpenC2 Producers that send 'set ipv4_net' Commands:
-* MUST include an IPv4 address withouth the CIDR prefix-length, or have it set to 32
+* MUST include an IPv4 address without the CIDR prefix-length, or have it set to 32
+* MUST populate the Command Arguments field with a 'er:downstream_device' argument

-OpenC2 Consumers thet receive 'set ipv4_net' Commands
+OpenC2 Consumers that receive 'set ipv4_net' Commands
 * but the CIDR prefix-length is set to a value other than 32
     * MUST NOT respond with status code OK/200
     * SHOULD respond with status code 400
     * MAY respond with status code 500
     * SHOULD respond with "IPv4 address not set to a single address" in the status text
+* but the Command Arguments field is not populated with a 'er:downstream_device' argument
+  * MUST NOT respond with status code OK/200
+  * SHOULD respond with status code 400
+  * MAY respond with status code 500
+  * SHOULD respond with "Downstream device argument not populated" in the status text

 #### 2.3.8.2 Set ipv6_net
 Sets the IPv6 address of the endpoint to the specified Target value.

 OpenC2 Producers that send 'set ipv4_net' Commands:
-* MUST include an IPv4 address withouth the prefix-length, or have it set to 128
+* MUST include an IPv4 address without the prefix-length, or have it set to 128
+* MUST populate the Command Arguments field with a 'er:downstream_device' argument

-OpenC2 Consumers thet receive a 'set ipv4_net' Command:
+OpenC2 Consumers that receive a 'set ipv4_net' Command:
 * but the CIDR prefix-length is set to a value other than 128
     * MUST NOT respond with status code OK/200
     * SHOULD respond with status code 400
     * MAY respond with status code 500
     * SHOULD respond with "IPv6 address not set to a single address" in the status text
+* but the Command Arguments field is not populated with a 'er:downstream_device' argument
+  * MUST NOT respond with status code OK/200
+  * SHOULD respond with status code 400
+  * MAY respond with status code 500
+  * SHOULD respond with "Downstream device argument not populated" in the status text

 #### 2.3.8.3 Set er:registry_entry
 Sets the 'value' property of a Registry Entry.
 The 'type' property MUST be populated and MUST conform to the registry entry types as defined in [Winnt.h header](#winnth-registry-types).

 OpenC2 Producers that send 'set er:registry_entry' Commands:
 * MUST populate the 'type' property
+* MUST populate the Command Arguments field with a 'er:downstream_device' argument

 OpenC2 Consumers that receive a'set er:registry_entry' Command:
 * but the 'type' property is not populated